ParentCircle empowers parents to raise successful children through holistic parenting.

 In situation 1, Ravi’s emails and notifications are distracting him to the point where his daughter realizes that he’s not focusing on their game—and she leaves.
 Here’s what you can do to keep your focus on your child whenever you’re playing or spending time with them.

-Turn off notifications.
-Studies show that push notifications, with their accompanying ping sounds, are habit-forming.
-As an article on kidsburgh.org says: “They align an external trigger (the ping) with an internal trigger (e.g., a feeling of boredom, uncertainty or insecurity).”
+Studies show that push notifications and the accompanying ping sounds are habit-forming.
+As an article on Kidsburgh says: “They align an external trigger (the ping) with an internal trigger (e.g., a feeling of boredom, uncertainty or insecurity).”

 In situation 2, Sandhya uses the iPad as a babysitter because she is exhausted after the day’s work and wants to cook dinner in peace.
 Here’s what you can do if you find yourself in a similar situation.